ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/block-proposal/index.md

 ## Block rewards {#block-rewards}

 The block proposer receives payment for their work.
 There is a `base_reward` calculated as a function of the number of active validators and their effective balances.
 The block proposer then receives a fraction of `base_reward` for every valid attestation included in the block; the more validators attest to the block, the greater the block proposer's reward.
-There is also a reward for reporting validators that should be slashed, equal to the `1/512 * effective balance` for each slashed validator.
+There is also a reward for reporting validators that should be slashed, equal to `1/512 * effective balance` for each slashed validator.

 [More on rewards and penalties](/developers/docs/consensus-mechanisms/pos/rewards-and-penalties)